Victim of Financial Fraud? Call Now

 • Brokers do not have a fiduciary duty, unlike RIAs.

 What is a fiduciary?
-A fiduciary is a person that acts on another’s behalf, putting the client’s interests ahead of his own while preserving good faith and trust.
+A fiduciary is a person who acts on another’s behalf, putting the client’s interests ahead of his own while preserving good faith and trust.

 What Happens When a Broker Recommends an Unsuitable Investment?